charliepark/mathowielove/README.md

 # mathowielove

+If you're just interested in seeing the archive, this GitHub project page is the best spot at the moment: http://charliepark.org/mathowielove/

 Back in 2009, internet buddy Matt Haughey shared that he had been diagnosed with a tumor.
 Anil Dash suggested that folks write tweets about what Matt meant to them.
 Over a thousand did.

 At the time, Twitter's search wasn't great, and was also only good for the previous 12 months.
 Over time, they started to fade.
 Matt wrote "Sad the original #mathowielove tweets are gone from Twitter Search. @ev you're kinda building a cultural artifact here, db issues be damned".